xraypy/xraylarch/doc/installation.rst

    people.

-These installers should write to files only to folders owned by the user account.
-Installation should not require administrative privilege and should not interfere with any thing else on your system (such as system Python).
+These installers should write only to folders owned by the un-privileged user account.
+Installation should not require administrative privilege and should not interfere with any thing else on your system such as the system-installed Python, or a Windows registry.

-These installers will also create a folder called `Larch` on your desktop that contains links (or shortcuts or Apps) to many of the Larch GUI applications listed in :ref:`Table of Larch Applications and Programs <larch_app_table>`.
+These installers will create a folder called `xraylarch` with the Anaconda Python environment, a folder called `larch` or `.larch` in the users home folder for configuration files and files generated by larch.
+In addiont, a folder called `Larch` will be created on your desktop that contains links (or shortcuts or Apps) to many of the Larch GUI applications listed in :ref:`Table of Larch Applications and Programs <larch_app_table>`.
 This includes tools for X-ray Absorption spectroscopy, X-ray fluorescence spectroscopy, and working with X-ray diffraction images.
 It will also create a folder called `.larch` in your home folder where some configuration files, Feff calculations, and auto-saved sessions will be written.

 .. _install-win: